Mass and width of $T_{c\bar c}(4020)$ in the developed Bethe-Salpeter theory: Form factors in instantaneous approximation

 \section{Form factors in instantaneous approximation}

-From the effective interaction Lagrangian at low energy QCD (\ref{Lag}), one can obtain the quark current $J_\alpha$ coupling with light vector meson, the quark pseudoscalar density $J^-$ coupling with light pseudoscalar meson and the quark scalar density $J$ coupling with $\sigma$ meson.
+From the effective interaction Lagrangian (\ref{Lag}), one can obtain the quark current $J_\alpha$ coupling with light vector meson, the quark pseudoscalar density $J^-$ coupling with light pseudoscalar meson and the quark scalar density $J$ coupling with $\sigma$ meson.
 From the Lorentz-structure, the matrix elements of quark pseudoscalar density $J^-$, quark scalar density $J$ and quark current $J_\alpha$ can be expressed as

 where $VM$ represents the vector meson $D^{*+}$, $\overline{VM'}$ represents the anti-particle of vector meson $D^{*0}$, $p'_1=(\mathbf{p},ip_{10}')$, $p'_2=(\mathbf{p},ip_{20}')$, $q'_1=(\mathbf{p}',iq_{10}')$, $q'_2=(\mathbf{p}',iq_{20}')$, $w=q_1'-p_1'=q_2'-p_2'$ is the momentum of the exchanged meson and $\mathbf{w}=\mathbf{p}'-\mathbf{p}$; $h(w^2)$ and $\bar h(w^2)$ are scalar functions, the four-vector $\varepsilon(p)$ is the polarization vector of heavy vector meson with momentum $p$ and $E_{D^*}(p)=\sqrt{\mathbf{p}^{2}+M_{D^*}^{2}}$.
 Taking away the external lines including normalizations and polarization vectors $\varepsilon^\varrho_\theta(p_1')$, $\varepsilon^\vartheta_{\theta'}(q_1')$, $\varepsilon^{\varrho'}_\kappa(-p_2')$, $\varepsilon^{\vartheta'}_{\kappa'}(-q_2')$, we can obtain the interaction kernel from one light meson ($\pi^0$, $\eta$, $\sigma$, $\rho^0$ and $\omega$) exchange \cite{mypaper3,mypaper4}.